 Technology is constantly evolving.
 Even if you’re an expert on legacy systems, you won’t be able to rely on that knowledge to be successful in DevOps.
 Learn about the newer microservices architectures that enable faster development and innovation.
 And keep learning—because the rate of innovation isn’t going to slow down.

-Full-stack observability fills in blind spots and provides IT, teams with complete visibility across application components, dependencies, and performance metrics.
-This enables you to better understand system behavior, performance and health.
+Full-stack observability fills in blind spots and provides IT teams with complete visibility across application components, dependencies, and performance metrics.
+This enables better understanding of system behavior, performance and health.

 4. Speed of innovation

 In the same vein, DevOps shortens release cycles, meaning that you have less time to build, test, and deploy changes.
-It can be difficult for those who aren’t accustomed to this speed of innovation.
+It can be challenging for those not accustomed to this speed of innovation.
 Start familiarizing yourself with automation tools that can make your life and world easier and more efficient.

 5. Interpersonal skills